vendelin8/dragon-tabs/README.md

 * Lines may be reordered by dragging

 ### Status
-Known bugs:
-* When loading the GUI, merging stored urls with open browser tabs sometimes stores duplicates
+The extension seems to work, not battle-tested yet though.
+Feel free to create a PR or an issue.

 ### Screenshots
 ![Loaded list](screenshots/load.png)
 ![Drag row](screenshots/drag.png)

-Feel free to create a PR or an issue